edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-26-machine-learning-pipelines-with-tidymodels-and-targets/index.md

 It is very easy to accidentally leak data from test to train.
 Suppose I have some missing values that I want to impute with the mean.
 If I impute using the mean of the entire data set, then that's data leakage.
 Suppose I scale and centre my numeric variables.
 I use the mean and variance of the entire data set, then that's data leakage.

 The usual methods of manipulating data often aren't suitable for preprocessing modelling data.
-It's easy enough to centre and scale a variable with `mutate()`, but we need specialist tools for machine learning that respect the split between test and train.
+It's easy enough to centre and scale a variable with `mutate()`, but data manipulation for machine learning requires tools that respect the split between test and train.
 That's what `recipes` are for.

 Preprocessing with recipes
 --------------------------

 In `tidymodels`, [preprocessing is done with recipes](/post/user-recipes-for-data-processing/).
 There's a particular language for preprocessing with `recipes`, and it follows a common (and cute) theme.
 A `recipe` abstractly defines how to manipulate the data.
 It is then `prep`ared on a training set, and can be used to `bake` new data.

 Recipes require an understanding of which variables are predictors and which are outcomes (it would make no sense to preprocess the outcome of the test set).
-Traditionally in R we would specify a model with a formula, like `cupper_points ~ flavour + aroma`, or `cupper_points ~ .` if we want to use everything as a predictor.
+Traditionally in R this is done with a formula, like `cupper_points ~ flavour + aroma`, or `cupper_points ~ .` if everything as a predictor.
 Instead, I'm going to use the "role" approach that `recipes` takes to declare some variables as predictors and `cupper_points` as an outcome.
 The rest will be "support" variables, some of which will be used in imputation.
 I like this approach, since it means that I don't need to maintain a list of variables to be fed to the `fit` function.
 Instead, the `fit` function will only use the variables with the "predictor" role.

 The recipe I'll use defines the steps below.
 Just a heads up: I'm not claiming that this is *good* preprocessing.
 I haven't even seen what the impact of this preprocessing is on the resulting model.
 I'm just using this as an example of some preprocessing steps.